Use Project Linker to share source code across multiple projects

-Conversely, if you are using Visual Studio 2010, you can include Project Linker.
-I think that i can set it in almost the same way as the content described this time.
+Conversely, if you are using Visual Studio 2010, you can include "Project Linker".
+I think that you can set it in almost the same way as what I will explain this time.

 About sharing source code between multiple projects